GrossDesignCo/unnamed-astronav-game-idea/notes/dev-blog/2022/august.md

 ## Short hit-list of small things to work on

 - Frame rate drop on selection.
 I learned that this is likely cause by the dynamic addition/removal of properties in JavaScript, so it should be pretty easy to pre-define those keys & create get/set methods around them.
-Incidentally I also learned that statically shaping objects like that is one of the bit performance gotchas in JS :)
+Incidentally I also learned that statically shaping objects like that is one of the big performance tricks in JS :)
 - Rotation for ship, give it a configurable "rotation thrust" attribute dictating how fast it can turn itself around.
 Get it to face a specific planet as it orbits
   - rotational momentum as well, keeps rotating until opposite thrust applied
 - directional thrust, apply a given force along the ships y axis (rotated by whatever it's rotation is)